HyperNebula/Cookie-Bot/README.md

 # This is a beta version of the bot.
 It may not work!

 This is a money discord bot, made using python.
 In order to use it, you must have **python3.6** or higher installed, and the python modules **discord.py** and **pandas**.
-In order to run it, make sure that all the files are in the same location, and then run the python file.
+If you want the *definition* command to work, you will need the **Wikipedia** module installed.
+If you don't have it, the bot will still work, the command will just no work.
+In order to run the bot, make sure that all the files are in the same location, and then run the python file ***CookieBotV3.py***.
 As long as the file is open, the bot will run.

 I have added a python script to simplify adding the Bot token and id.
-To add them, just run **setup.py** and fill in the information when asked.
+To add them, just run ***setup.py*** and fill in the information when asked.
 There is also the option to add a custom prefix.
 If you do not supply one, the default prefix is **"/"**

 ### NOTE: As of right now, python 3.7 does not work with the bot.
 Please use python 3.6